bitcoin/bitcoin/README.md

 sudo apt-get install software-properties-common

 ## this not needed if your wallet will use the new
-## format, ot if you're not going to use a wallet at all
+## format, or if you're not going to use a wallet at all
 sudo add-apt-repository ppa:bitcoin-unlimited/bu-ppa
 sudo apt-get update
 sudo apt-get install libdb4.8-dev libdb4.8++-dev